ntuanhung/PRL2018_WIN/JEITA-HP/README.md

 In our experiments, we used Kanji character patterns only from the writers in the Dataset A.
 There are 3,306 handwritten samples per writer.

-Please contact the authors of [JEITA-HP](https://ieeexplore.ieee.org/document/711940) for access this database.
+Please contact the authors of [JEITA-HP](https://ieeexplore.ieee.org/document/711940) to access this database.